-We are consulting on offering proportionate financial incentives (including reward and/or penalties).
-There would also be reputational incentives arising from the regulatory assessment of the business plan.
+We are proposing that there would be reputational incentives arising from the regulatory assessment of the business plan.
 Reputational incentives may also arise from SECG scrutiny and challenge and the potential for more or less regulatory intervention.

 We are proposing to assess SONI across a range of different test areas.
-Our test questions and further guidance under each test area is set out in appendix D. We have grouped under three key areas (illustrated below) where we summarise our expectations for how SONI should deliver against these test areas.
+Our test questions under each test area is set out in Appendix C. We have grouped under three key areas (illustrated below) where we summarise our expectations for how SONI should deliver against these test areas.